 My father took the classical British route to adulthood: ran away from home at 14, joined a travelling fair, joined the merchant navy, then in ‘39 saw what was coming and joined the Royal Marines.
 He signed on as a 14 year “regular” and became a signalman, ultimately he was a signals instructor.
 After his 14 year stint, and a year or two in civi street, he got a job as a civilian attached to a Royal Signals group in the British army.
-He then spent the rest of his working career at Manorbier army camp, and then at Castle Martin camp, both in Pembrokeshire.
+He then spent the rest of his working career at Manorbier army camp, and Castle Martin camp, both in Pembrokeshire.

 He dug trenches by hand, laid wires.
 Dug holes, inserted telephone poles.
 Climbed the poles using spiked boots and a climbing belt, he even managed to slip once and get such a large splinter through the 3rd finger of his right hand that it was permanently bent and unmovable for the rest of his life.
 (When he retired he teased my then 3 year old daughter Ceri into believing that whilst Ceri and he were playing that Ceri had somehow damaged his finger, it was not until she was in her teen’s that she found out the truth.)
 Connected telephones to the wires, connected the wire to the manual exchange.
 Topped up the accumulators with sulphuric acid, and one day blew a hole through the roof of the exchange when he dropped a spanner across the terminals of one of the accumulators.